-Many small business operators want government grants (i.e., funds provided to start or expand a qualifying small-to-medium-enterprise (SME) that do not need to be paid back).
-These grants are different than small business loans, which do have to be paid back.
+Many small-business operators want government grants (i.e., funds provided to start or expand a qualifying small-to-medium-enterprise (SME) that do not need to be paid back).
+These grants are different from small-business loans, which do have to be paid back.

-Unfortunately, the federal government prefers to invest in the small business by operating loans programs, or assistance programs, that involve some sort of shared contribution rather than in small business grant programs.
+Unfortunately, the federal government prefers to invest in small businesses by operating loans programs, or assistance programs, that involve some sort of shared contribution, rather than in small-business grant programs.

 Very Few Grants Are Actually Free Money

-Free money is what most people are looking for when looking for a grant, especially if they need money to start a business.
+Free money is what most people are after when looking for a grant, especially if they need money to start a business.
 Unfortunately, almost all the government grants available have strings attached.

-For instance, in many cases, small business grants require a financial investment by the applicant.
+For instance, in many cases, small-business grants require a financial investment by the applicant.
 So, although the grant itself doesn't need to be paid back, in order to get the grant you have to put down your own money first.
 The funders see your investment as demonstrating a commitment.
-An investment of 10–20 percent is standard.
+An investment of 10% to 50% is standard.